-While we do love a good glass of Lager our favorite alternative is Bright Cellars Sprig and Rose Pinto Grigio.
-The flavor notes of green apple, lemon, and lime are similar to the crisp body of a Lager.
+While we do love a good glass of Lager our favorite alternative is Bright Cellars’ sustainable Dead Stars & Black Holes.
+The flavor notes of grapefruit and lemon are similar to the crisp body of a Lager.

 If you like Pale Ale or Blonde Ale…

-Our favorite alternative for a Pale Ale or Blonde Ale would be the Azuli Sauvignon Blanc.
-This wine is from Chile and has flavor notes of green apple and peach.
+Our favorite alternative for a Pale Ale or Blonde Ale would be the Quinte Royale Sauvignon Blanc.
+This wine is from southwest France and has flavor notes of green apple and fresh-cut herbs.

 If you like Wheat Beer…

 Whether you like German wheat beer with notes of banana and clove or Belgian wheat beer with citrusy notes, your journey into wine should begin with Chardonnay, a medium-bodied white wine.
 Word to the wise: Chardonnay can taste different depending on how it’s made.
 Unoaked Chardonnay is lighter with notes of lemon, green apple, and pineapple.
 Chardonnay that’s been aged in oak barrels is richer and features notes of buttery croissant, lemon curd, and vanilla.